top of page

 I have learned, I am learning.

-Although I had "broken up" with the person I was dating in 2022, we danced that gray area dance for almost a year until I got sick of it.
-They were welcomed familiarity as I navigated the heartache of grief.
-Although I was sad, I still sought partnership.
-I toyed with the idea that I might be sad for a while and I decided my love life didn’t have to be put on hold.
+Although I had "broken up" with the person I wrote about dating in 2022, I danced a gray area dance for almost a year.
+The kind of dance that allows blurs the lines until you get sick of it.
+I spent time with welcomed familiarity as I navigated the heartache of grief.
+I still sought partnership in my sadness.
+I toyed with the idea that I might be sad for a while, and I decided my love life didn’t have to be put on hold.

 Discernment is a practice, though.
 And just because you can (date), does not always mean you should.

-Although I knew there was no future with that person whatsoever, I kept trying.
-My friends encouraged me to let it go because they knew I wasn't with someone I liked.
-But I knew that liking them or not, I still didn't want to be alone.
-So, I kept dating them and continued going to therapy when things went awry.
-I even invited them to therapy because I wanted the both of us to benefit from tools where we fell short.
+Although I knew there was no future with the person I situationshipped with, I kept trying.
+My friends encouraged me to let it go, knowing I wasn't with someone I liked.
+But I knew that not wanting to be alone outweighed compatitbility or even interest.
+So, I kept dating them and continued going to therapy as things went awry.
+I even saught couples therapy because I wanted the both of us to benefit from tools where we fell short.
 I didn't see myself with them long-term, but I thought the information gained would benefit us both regardless of the outcome.
 I figured, hey if I’m going to do the thing, I might as well have a professional’s support as I navigated this part of my life.
 It didn’t take a therapist to tell me though that I would force a thing until I got tired of forcing a thing that I knew wasn't for me.

-When I chose to finally stop the toxic back-and-forth, I decided I was going to get real comfortable with particular parts of myself.
+When I chose to finally stop engaging in toxic back-and-forth romance.
+I decided I was going to get real comfortable with particular parts of myself.
 Then, no matter who I shared my space with, I could set boundaries that were best for me.
 Boundaries that did not include me being flexible with other folks’ complete disregard for my mental and emotional needs.
 I began to get genuinely curious about my past patterns and experiences.
 I recognized that physical touch was a big part of the aching lonely that sent me on a first-class flight back to toxic romance.

 This spring, as I bounced back from another situationship gone way past its expiration date, I journaled about what I wanted and how I wanted to show up as a partner in the future.
 It became clear that safe physical touch had to be prioritized in my life regardless of my relationship status.
 The only way I had genuinely considered touch though, aside from greetings and goodbye hugs from loved ones, was through romantic connection.

 My dear friend, Amon Elise runs LA Cuddle Club and that gets its own blog.
-But for now, its important to note that there is where I learned a different way to navigate safe touch with other folks.
-By going to different cuddles, I have seen safe consent demonstrated even if I do not participate.
+But for now, its important to note that LA Cuddle Club is where I learned a different way to navigate safe touch with other folks.
+By going to different cuddles, I have witnessed safe consent demonstrated even if I do not participate.
 Folks cuddle and speak softly, engaging quietly while navigating one another’s bodies and personal space.
 It is truly a magical experience to see the practice of safe physical boundaries in a social setting.

-So, instead of leaning into the toxic romance that was comfortable, I leaned into my community.
+Instead of leaning into toxic romance that was familiar, I leaned into my community instead.
 I don't love large social outings so, I make sure when I do pop out it's to places and with people that feel good to my nervous system.
 (Cause the system do be nervous, okay.)

 On the days I had it to give, I went outside.
 When I wasn’t at cuddle events, I was sure enough found at a Cuties LA gathering.